The image

 : your registry usernamepassword

-: your registry password
+: your registry passwordregistry_creds

-are not specified, then Alto will try to infer them or will prompt you for them.Example
+are not specified, then Alto will try to infer them or will prompt you for them.Here’s a simple configuration for a Docker image on an EC2 agent:

-Here’s a simple configuration for a Docker image on an EC2 agent:
+are not specified, then Alto will try to infer them or will prompt you for them.Here’s a simple configuration for a Docker image on an EC2 agent: